rustyrussell/lightning-rfc/02-peer-protocol.md

 The receiving node:
   - if the `signature` is not valid for either variant of closing transaction specified in [BOLT #3](03-transactions.md#closing-transaction) OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
-    - MUST fail the connection.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if `fee_satoshis` is equal to its previously sent `fee_satoshis`:
     - SHOULD sign and broadcast the final closing transaction.
     - MAY close the connection.
   - otherwise, if `fee_satoshis` is greater than the base fee of the final commitment transaction as calculated in [BOLT #3](03-transactions.md#fee-calculation):
-    - MUST fail the connection.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if `fee_satoshis` is not strictly
 between its last-sent `fee_satoshis` and its previously-received `fee_satoshis`, UNLESS it has since reconnected:
-    - SHOULD fail the connection.
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the receiver agrees with the fee:
     - SHOULD reply with a `closing_signed` with the same `fee_satoshis` value.
   - otherwise: